JohnBassett-UW/decomplex1/README.md

 # Description

-Most cell and nuclei demultiplexing algorithms isolate signal by modeling the distribution of noise and removing it.
+Many cell and nuclei demultiplexing algorithms isolate signal by modeling the distribution of noise and removing it.
 The deMULTIplex algorithm provides the capability to optimize signal to noise by using thresholding in the signal isolation process.

 decomplex1 is a version of deMULTIplex which takes advantage of signal thresholding to demultiplex noisy data by altering the the thresholding parameters for the barcode signal distribution.